EvanFrameX/Neddism/Anarchocratic-Liberalism.md

 *   This legitimizes resistance against tyranny, corruption, or any entity violating Pillar 1.
 It is the enforcement mechanism of the social contract.

 ### **Pillar 4: Justice as Global Synthesis**
-> "Justice must be administered as a synthesis of global respect (dignity for all persons) and global fairness (equitable outcomes and opportunities across society)."
+> "Justice must be administered as the extremist mix of global respect and global fairness."

 *   **Global Respect:** Justice must never degrade human dignity (no cruel/unusual punishment, respect for the accused).
 *   **Global Fairness:** Outcomes must consider systemic context.
 Justice seeks to restore not just legal balance, but social and opportunity equity.